 I was going to name this post “Venetian summer morning breeze “.
-For we start exactly here on the brink of the water where a soft breeze comes in from the sea on Riva degli Schiavoni.
-This area is almost empty in the early morning and looks VERY spacious now.
-A fact you may overlook if you come later in the day with the crowds.
+For we start exactly here on the “water front” of Venice, Riva degli Schiavoni, exposed to the soft summer morning breezes coming in from the sea.
+This area is almost empty on an early morning, so for the time being, around 06:30 am, this looks VERY spacious, something one easily tends to overlook later in the day when the area is populated with crowds.

-But now there is all the time and space you need to think things over … Whenever I have something on my mind that’s where I walk and got the most important ideas to tackle questions in my life.
-To experience this Venetian summer breeze you need to be there by 7 am on a sunny morning preferably a work day.
+But now there is all the time and space you need to think things over … Whenever I have something on my mind that’s where I walk and got the most important solutions to tackle tricky questions :-).
+To experience this Venetian summer breeze you need to be there by 7 am on a sunny morning, preferably a work day.

-This time we are following a trail.
-Come to the vaporetto stop San Zaccaria next to the Doge’s Palace at 7:30 am and you’ll know what I mean.
-It’s rush hour in Venice.
-A sort of rush our that guests in Venice usually don’t experience as there are not so many of them around at 6:30 am.
+This time we are following a trail, so we start at the vaporetto (water bus) stop San Zaccaria next to the Doge’s Palace at 7:30 am and you’ll know what I mean by trail.
+It’s rush hour in Venice, something visitors usually don’t experience as there are not so many of them around at 6:30 am.
 The few tourists are sometimes annoyed when the boats are full and they need to go to the airport to catch an early flight.
-In the morning, the vaporetti leaving from the train station Santa Lucia and Piazzale Roma are REALLY crowded.
-So many people living outside the Lagoon make the trip across the Ponte della Libertà – the Bridge connecting Venice to the mainland – on a daily basis to work in Venice.
+So beware, in the morning, the vaporetti leaving from the train station Santa Lucia and Piazzale Roma are REALLY crowded.
+So many people living outside the Lagoon make the trip across the Ponte della Libertà – the bridge connecting Venice to the mainland – on a daily basis for work.

-These people commuting between the mainland and Venice arrive at San Zaccaria at this time of the day.
-Long lines of people passing through Calle delle Rasse.
-This is the coffee bar and restaurant-lined calle leading to Campo San Filippo e Giacomo.
-Later in the day, these restaurants will decorate their windows with fish, sea food and lush salad leaves, a colorful stage attracting many clients.
+These people commuting between the mainland and Venice arrive at the San Zaccaria stop by 07 am.
+Long lines of people pass through Calle delle Rasse and many enter Bar Verde, the legendary corner bar-caffé on Campo San Filippo e Giacomo.
+Later in the day, the restaurants in this touristy area (it has always been a tourist area here, since the 12th century, but during those times, the “tourists” were merchants from the Levant) will decorate their windows with fish, sea food and lush salad leaves, a colorful stage attracting many passers-by.

-You could join Venetians sipping their coffees along the counters of the bar-caffés here, or continue towards Rosa Salva’s near the church of San Salvador.
-As the Mercerie – at that time of the day also become a thoroughway – direttissima – for Venetians on their way to work, this outlet of the well-known Venetian coffeehouse and catering chain comes as a natural point to stop for breakfast.
+Now, you could join Venetians sipping their coffee standing at counters of the bar-caffés or continue towards Rosa Salva’s near the church of San Salvador.
+As the Mercerie at that time of the day also become a thoroughway – direttissima – for the Venetians on their way to work, this outlet of the well-known Venetian coffeehouse and catering chain represents the obvious place to stop for breakfast.

-Or, turn left at Campo San Bartolomeo to walk to the nearby Campo San Luca, to taste a favorite summer breakfast combination of mine – cappuccino and mint-flavored meringue at Pasticceria Marchini Time.
-The meringhe alla menta are crispy outside, but soft and very green inside as they are flavored with menta – mint liquor.
-If you would like to taste the pistachio flavor in meringues, cross the Rialto Bridge and stop at Bar Pasticceria Targa.
+Or, turn left on Campo San Bartolomeo and walk towards Campo San Luca, to taste a favorite summer breakfast combination of mine, which is rather sweet, admittedly.
+Sometimes, I crave for cappuccino and mint-flavored meringue at Pasticceria Marchini Time.
+These meringhe alla menta are crispy outside but soft and very green inside as they are flavored with menta – mint liquor.
+If you would like to taste the pistachio flavor in meringues instead, cross the Rialto Bridge and stop at Bar Pasticceria Targa.

-Bar Targa is another best-loved place of Venetians, and also tourists often drop in for a souvenir, one of their mandorlati – almond honey cakes – of which they offer astonishing flavors – from blueberry, raspberry to honey to pistachio … If you ever come to Venice at Christmas, do go there and taste their pandoro – which is one of the softest I have ever tasted.
+Bar Targa is another best-loved place of Venetians, and also tourists often drop in for a souvenir, one of their mandorlati – almond honey cakes, of which they offer astonishing flavors ranging from blueberry, raspberry to honey and pistachio … Also, if you ever come to Venice at Christmas, do go there and taste their pandoro,which is one of the softest I have ever tasted in town.

-Again, if you look for the Venetians’ choice, pass behind the Rialto Market towards the sestiere di Santa Croce.
-Walk along Campo San Cassiano and Campo Santa Maria Mater Domini – where a few steps away, a Pasticceria Majer outlet is located.
-You will marvel at their home-made cornetti and large choice of almond delights :-)
+If you want to join the Venetians for their early breakfast, walk past the Rialto Market towards Campo San Cassiano and Campo Santa Maria Mater Domini, where just a few steps away, a Pasticceria Majer outlet is located.
+You will love their home-made cornetti and large choice of almond delights :-)

 The next part of this blog series will take you to visit the TRENDY coffeehouses in Venice.
 Next time, we’ll start a little bit later in the day, as Venetians visit these trendy places to taste their favorite sweets and cakes and chat.
-For a business meeting and aperitif at noon.
+For a business meeting and aperitivo at noon.
 Always to discuss projects together, in the late morning, for a second breakfast.
-In former times, this was called “ombra”, but it is being replaced these days by creative toasts with home-made sauces and of course a glass of freshly squeezed juice from Sicilian oranges and one of the ten thousand varieties of tramezzini you find in town.0
+In former times, this second breakfast was called ombra, consisting of a tiny glass of wine as well, now being replaced by creative toasts with home-made dips and of course, a glass of freshly squeezed juice from Sicilian oranges and one of the ten thousand varieties of tramezzini you find in town.14